shaansen/do-the-math/DEPLOYMENT.md

 # Deployment Guide for GitHub Pages

-This guide will help you deploy the Bill Splitter app to GitHub Pages.
+This guide will help you deploy the Do the math app to GitHub Pages.

 ## Quick Start (Automatic Deployment)